 My work is driven by the ways in which painting is troubled by language, bothered by naming, haunted by the romantic, unkempt with anxiety, indebted to the body, and rife with contradiction.
 I’m interested in following recursive and associative logics while using materials and modes of depiction that refuse consolidation into any one genre, style, or category in service of complicating binaries like abstraction vs representation, mind vs body, male vs female.

-As a painter I’m as interested in deconstructing the medium as I am devoted to it.
-As a trans woman boxer increasingly unwelcome in organized sports, the same deconstructive reverence informs my relationship to the sweet science.
+As a trans woman boxer increasingly unwelcome in organized sports, I’m as interested in deconstructing the sweet science as I am devoted to it.
+As a painter, the same deconstructive reverence informs my relationship to the medium.
 Donna Haraway says in The Cyborg Manifesto, “Blasphemy has always seemed to require taking things very seriously.”
-Drawing on ambivalence, my work aims to create a discourse where painting, bodies, desire, sport, history, politics, and the everyday are all material to be taken apart and put back together.
+Animated by ambivalence, and drawing in part on psychoanalytic theory my work aims to create a discourse where painting, bodies, desire, sport, history, politics, and the everyday are all material to be taken apart and put back together.
 Pears and satin bed sheets are balls and boxing shorts.
 Bruised and blushing.
 A fragmented body beckons through layers of protective wrapping.
 Symbols, xx and xy, clash with language and material, resulting in a draw.
-As the novel runs up against the quotidian, uncertainties remain unresolved.
+Uncertainties remain unresolved as the uncanny meets the quotidian.